Rollingsl/GROUP_BSE24-5_BACKEND/README.md

 # Docease: A Backend Application for Healthcare Management

 **Docease** is a backend application designed to enhance healthcare management services by providing efficient access and management of patient data.
-Utilizing Firebase for its database, Docease aims to streamline various healthcare processes, ensuring that medical records are accurately and reliably accessible.
+Utilizing PostgreSQL for its database, Docease aims to streamline various healthcare processes, ensuring that medical records are accurately and reliably accessible.

 ## Features

 - **Efficient Management of Patient Records**: Facilitates easy handling of patient information.
-- **Firebase Database Integration**: Ensures robust data storage and retrieval.
+- **PostgreSQL Database Integration**: Ensures robust data storage and retrieval.
 - **Scalable and Robust Backend Architecture**: Built to support growing healthcare needs.
 - **Easy-to-Use Setup and Deployment Process**: Simplifies the installation and configuration for users.

 ## Tech Stack

 - **Node.js**: JavaScript runtime for building the backend.
-- **Firebase**: Real-time database for storing data.
+- **PostgreSQL**: Relational database for storing data.
 - **Sequelize**: ORM for managing database interactions.
 - **pnpm**: Fast package manager for dependency management.